Can I Take B Complex And Iron Together? | Vital Health Facts

 • Avoid taking high doses without professional supervision.

-• If stomach upset occurs from iron supplements, try taking them with a small amount of food despite reduced absorption.
+• If stomach upset occurs from iron supplements, try taking them with a small amount of food despite slightly reduced absorption.

 • Stay hydrated and maintain fiber intake to counteract constipation from iron.